NEW: Prime minister, president take in NCAA basketball tourney game in Ohio

 That’s because the label of state visit is reserved for heads of state, and Cameron is the head of government.
 Queen Elizabeth II is the head of state.

-However, the White House statement said Cameron would attend a state dinner Wednesday night, the sixth of the Obama administration so far.
+However, the White House called Wednesday night’s event a state dinner, the sixth so far of the Obama administration.

-"The fact that we are hosting the prime minister in the manner that we are demonstrates the nature of the relationship between our two countries; the fact that it is a special relationship," White House Press Secretary Jay Carney told reporters Tuesday.
+“The fact that we are hosting the prime minister in the manner that we are demonstrates the nature of the relationship between our two countries; the fact that it is a special relationship,” White House press secretary Jay Carney told reporters this week.

 On Wednesday, Cameron and Obama will hold talks at the White House and address a joint news conference, followed by lunch and, later, the White House dinner with full diplomatic trappings and toasts.